novoalab/EpiNano/README.md

 ### STEP 2.
 Extraction of current intensity values (optional - only needed if using EpiNano-SVM)

-**Epinano_Current.py** uses [Nanopolish]((https://nanopolish.readthedocs.io/en/latest/quickstart_eventalign.htmlhttps://) to extract current signal level information and then collapses it on a single position basis.
+**Epinano_Current** uses [Nanopolish](https://nanopolish.readthedocs.io/en/latest/quickstart_eventalign.htmlhttps://) to extract current signal level information and then collapses it on a single position basis.

 Note 1: Please add the /path/to/nanopolish to environmental **$PATH** variable, otherwise the script will fail.